-Work with the Indigenous Communities to understand and educate the greater public the interconnectedness of the Indigenous Communities and this land and importance of their inclusion in protecting and preserving it.
-Find and work with champions in the agriculture community to develop an Agricultural Outreach strategy focused on supporting farmers in implementing stewardship best practices for climate change adaptation and the protection of water quality.
-Promote participation in land conservation incentive programs such as the RVCA Tree planting Program, Conservation Land Tax Incentive Program (CLTIP), the Managed Forest Tax Incentive Program (MFTIP) and the Alternative Land Use Services (ALUS) program.
-EO2 Develop and implement an MVCA Communication Strategy in support of mandatory programs and services.
-MVCA ALL PARTNERS Develop and implement innovative approaches to communicating the fundamentals of Mississippi River water management for a broad audience.
+Action No. Actions/Strategic Directions Partners Implementation Considerations and Options EO2 Develop and implement an MVCA Communication Strategy in support of mandatory programs and services.
+MVCA All Partners Develop and implement innovative approaches to communicating the fundamentals of Mississippi River water management for a broad audience.
 (A possible example: computerized graphic representations of the impact of different water level/flow and weather scenarios).
 Develop and implement a Communications Strategy to raise awareness and understanding about watershed hazards, water quality and quantity, ecosystem services, and management and protection of watershed values and functions.
 Consult with specific communities (agriculture, development industry, Indigenous community, lake communities, etc.) to determine tailored strategies for effective communication and messaging.
-Investigate opportunities to establish Best Management Demonstration Projects at MVCA properties (Administration Centre and Conservation Areas) or other public properties (i.e. municipal lands).

-EO3 Develop and implement an MVCA Education Strategy MVCASchools Develop programming for school groups in partnership with school boards and subject matter experts.
-Engage with non-profit community groups (i.e. scouts, guides, etc.) Host summer and spring camps and events and tours.
+Investigate opportunities to establish Best Management Demon- stration Projects at MVCA properties (Administration Centre and Conservation Areas) or other public properties (i.e. municipal lands).
+EO3 Develop and implement an MVCA Education Strategy MVCA Schools Develop programming for school groups in partnership with school boards and subject matter experts.
+Host spring and summer camps, events and tours.
 Collaborate on student work-term projects/assignments.